-The Governments Master Address File (GMAF) is updated continuously to add newly established units that meet Census Bureau criteria for independent governments, and to delete dissolved or inactive units.
+The Governments Master Address File (GMAF) is updated continuously to add newly-established units that meet Census Bureau criteria for independent governments, and to delete dissolved or inactive units.
 A governmental unit is considered inactive if it has no activity, receives no revenue, and has no officers currently.
-The preliminary counts of governments released in August 2012 result from a survey of all cities, counties, townships, and special districts in the United States.
+The final counts of governments released in September 2013 result from a survey of all cities, counties, townships, and special districts in the United States.
 The method of collection of school districts is detailed below.

 The Government Units Survey (GUS) obtained information from each governmental unit reflecting the government’s status as of October 11, 2011.
 The survey form is available under the Get Forms tab.
 The information collected on the form included the status of the governments on the survey reference date, activities and functions of the government, and basic financial information to yield an estimate of the size of the governmental unit.
 Governments receiving the GUS form could choose to return their information either via mail or the GUS web instrument.
-The data obtained from the GUS will be further verified and updated until September 2013 when the final counts from the GMAF will be published.
-These final counts will reflect the number of governments in scope for the final component of the 2012 Census, the Finance component.
+The data obtained from the GUS were verified and supplemented by in-depth research performed by Census Bureau analysts between August 2012 and April 15, 2013.
+Specifically, analysts looked for newly-created units that would not have received GUS forms.
+Analysts used web research and contacted state government officials who monitor the creation of new governments to find these new units.
+These units were then added them to the final counts.
+These final counts reflect the number of governments in scope, i.e., active on June 30, 2012, for the final component of the 2012 Census of Governments, the Finance component.

 The universe list of county, municipal, and township governments is continuously updated as these units of governments become established, dissolved, or reorganized.
 Decisions to add or delete a county, municipal, or township governments are made on the basis of information obtained through the annual Boundary and Annexation Survey, which is conducted by the Census Bureau's Geography Division.
 These units were included in the 2011 Government Units Survey (GUS) and received a GUS form.